mediacloud/backend/doc/api_2_0_spec.md

 --------------------------------------------------------------------------------------------------------
 Parameter             Default         Notes
 -------------------   ----------      ----------------------------------------------------------------------
- last_dashboards_id    0               return dashboards with
+ last_dashboards_id    0               Return dashboards in which
-                                       dashboards_id is greater than this value
+                                       dashboards_id greater than this value

  rows                  20              Number of dashboards to return.
 Can not be larger than 100

- nested_data             1             if 0 return only the name and dashboards_id otherwise
+ nested_data             1             If 0 return only the name and dashboards_id; otherwise
                                        return nested information about the dashboard's media_sets and their media
 --------------------------------------------------------------------------------------------------------